Regulation of Expression of Cellulosomal Cellulase and ...

 Acknowledgments

-This research was supported in part by the Research Institute of Innovative Technology for the Earth (RITE), Japanese Ministry of Economy, Trade, and Industry (METI), and by grant DE-DDF03-92ER from the U.S. Department of Energy.
+This research received partial funding from the Research Institute of Innovative Technology for the Earth (RITE) through the Japanese Ministry of Economy, Trade, and Industry (METI), and was supported by grant DE-DDF03-92ER from the U.S. Department of Energy.

 0